In this article: Which are the most popular beaches in Hurghada? Which beaches in Hurghada are worth visiting? Where are the best beaches in Hurghada?

 Though most of the hotels offer free beach access, you may still want to check what the other beaches in Hurghada and its surroundings have to offer.

-Or maybe you stay in the rental flat or at the hotel with no beach access at all.
+Or maybe you are staying in the rental flat or at the hotel with no beach access at all.
 Whatever your the situation is: Here are tips and information about the best beaches in Hurghada, Egypt.

 If you want to go and enjoy hotel beach facilities, contact the hotel first and ask if they allow visitors to enter the hotel area or not.
 Remember to ask also how much does it cost and what does the price include.